POLICY ON FIREARMS AND GUN CONTROL

-The Australian Liberty Alliance gun policy as set out below is to attain a more balanced view of the legitimate use of guns for law abiding Australians.
-Furthermore, it is an attempt to stop the illegal use of arms.
-Finally, ALA’s policy aim is to streamline the National Firearms Policy and minimise government red tape.
+The Australian Liberty Alliance policy on firearms as set out below is to attain a more balanced view of the legitimate use of guns for law abiding Australians.
+Furthermore, it is an attempt to stop the illegal use of firearms.
+Finally, ALA’s policy aim is to reform the unsatisfactory National Firearms Agreement and minimise government red tape.

-12. A review and simplification of the firearms categories.
-Review will be undertaken with input from organisations such as shooters and farmers associations.
+2. A review and simplification of the firearms categories.
+Review will be undertaken with input from organisations such as sporting shooters, hunters and farmers associations.

-In conclusion, the above is a brief outline of the Australian Liberty Alliance’s new firearm policy.
-It is neither conclusive or exclusive.
-However, we believe gun control is inevitable in Australia but needs to be rational and less bureaucratic.
-At the same time, it is imperative to stop illegal gun imports trade and ownership.
+In conclusion, the above is a brief outline of the Australian Liberty Alliance’s firearm policy.
+It is neither conclusive nor exclusive.
+We recognise and support law abiding Australians who use firearms regularly and safely for occupational, sporting, and recreational activities.
+However, we believe gun control is inevitable in Australia, but needs to be rational and less bureaucratic.
+At the same time, it is imperative to effectively stop illegal gun imports, trade and ownership.